olson-sean-k/plexus/README.md

 Meshes can be generated from primitives like cubes and spheres using iterator expressions.
-Primitives emit topological structures like `Triangle`s or `Quads`, which contain arbitrary geometric data in their vertices.
-These can be transformed and decomposed into other topologies and geometric data, including triangulation, tesselation, and conversion into rendering pipeline data.
+Primitives emit topological structures like `Triangle`s or `Quad`s, which contain arbitrary geometric data in their vertices.
+These can be transformed and decomposed into other topologies and geometric data via triangulation, tesselation, and conversion into rendering pipeline data.

 ```rust